-- Participate in weekly Sunday Mass- Envelopes are required to be placed in baskets each time you attend Mass for record keeping. - Actively contribute time and talent to the parish/school functions - Participate in stewardship joyfully, spiritually and sacrificially to the needs of our Church and School each week through online giving or church envelopes.
+- Participate in weekly Sunday Mass. - Actively contribute time and talent to the parish/school functions - Participate in stewardship joyfully, spiritually and sacrificially to the needs of our Church and School each week through online giving or church envelopes.
 Your stewardship is tracked through your parish number.